tanrax/org-social.el/README.md

 | `C-c C-c`     | org-ctrl-c-ctrl-c | Context-aware Org command (recalculate tables, execute code) |
 | `C-c *`       | org-table-recalculate | Force recalculation of table formulas |
 | `C-c C-v C-e` | org-babel-execute-src-block | Execute source code block |

+## 🎨 UI Features

+### Edit Your Posts

+When viewing your own posts in the timeline or threads, you'll see an **"✏ Edit"** button.
+Clicking this button:
+- Opens your `social.org` file
+- Automatically positions the cursor at the beginning of that post's content
+- Allows you to edit the post directly in your file

+This makes it easy to quickly fix typos or update content without manually searching through your file.

+### My Profile Button

+The timeline header includes a **"👤 My Profile"** button that provides quick access to view your own profile.
+This is useful for:
+- Checking how your profile appears to others
+- Reviewing your recent posts
+- Verifying your profile information

+### Discover Users

+The **"🌍 Discover"** buffer allows you to explore and follow users from the relay server:

+1. Click the "🌍 Discover" button in the timeline header or press `D`
+2. Browse all users registered in the relay with their avatars and descriptions
+3. Use **"+ Follow"** button to follow new users
+4. Use **"− Unfollow"** button to stop following users
+5. Click **"👤 Profile"** to view a user's full profile

+Your `social.org` file is automatically updated when you follow or unfollow users.

 ## 🧮 Interactive Org Mode Content